 Anaïs Farine is a Ph.D. candidate in Film Studies (University Paris 3 - Sorbonne Nouvelle).
 She has published articles in a number of journals (Revue des mondes musulmans et de la Méditerranée, Anik: Portuguese Journal of the Moving Image, Africultures) and in the publication Jeux sérieux.
 Cinéma et arts contemporains transforment l'essai.

-The team is in residence at Camargo from January 23 to February 19, 2019, in partnership with LabexMed.
+The team was in residence at Camargo from January 23 to February 19 and from November 12 to 26, 2019 in partnership with LabexMed.

 Les Carnets de Camargo